Frequently Asked Questions

 How can the Local Contexts tools benefit our community?

-All the Local Contexts tools work together to support the proper recognition of Indigenous rights and interests in traditional knowledge and biocultural data.
+The Local Contexts tools work together to support the proper recognition of Indigenous rights and interests in traditional knowledge and biocultural data.
 The Labels make clear ongoing Indigenous relationships, obligations, protocols, and responsibilities to information and data as well as expectations for its future use and access.
 By using the Labels, you can share how collections or data should be treated and used into the future.
 When applied outside your community, Labels encourage researchers and institutions to adopt new practices about Indigenous data sovereignty, Indigenous cultural authority, and access and control of data and collections.

 How can Notices benefit our community?